Homemade Southern-style Cornbread Dressing, this is my recipe of our family favorite version of this Southern classic

 Homemade Southern-style Cornbread Dressing

-Preheat oven to 350.
-Mix together cornbread and white bread (or biscuits) in a large bowl.
+- Preheat oven to 350°F. Mix together cornbread and white bread (or biscuits) in a large bowl.

-- Boil celery, onion, butter and broth until celery and onion is tender.
+- Boil celery, onion, butter, and broth until celery and onion are tender.

 - Add eggs to bread crumb mixture and stir.

-- Pour one cup of broth over top of dressing.
+- Pour one cup of broth over top of the dressing.

-Bake at 350 degrees until golden brown and firm to the touch.
+- Bake at 350°F until golden brown and firm to the touch.